xaur/writings/posts/201911xx-marketing-strategies.md

 Thanks for your attention!

-If you see value in my perspective, or would like to signal that I should finish my drafts (\*) sooner, or if you would like to experience the joy of permissionless value transfer today (\*\*), I'll happily accept tips here:
+If you see value in my perspective, want to signal that I should finish my drafts (\*) sooner, or if you would like to experience the joy of permissionless value transfer today (\*\*), I'll happily accept tips here:

 {D...}

-_Thanks to Dustorf, emiliomann, jz, michae2xl, praxis and richardred for their feedback_
+_Thanks to Dustorf, emiliomann, jz, michae2xl, praxis and richardred for their feedback._